mishra-kshitij/ZedaCorp/README.md

-# Zeda Corp
+# Zeda Corp.

-This repository contains the source code for the official **Zeda Corp corporate website**, hosted as a static site via GitHub Pages.
+This repository contains the source code for the official **Zeda Corp. corporate website**, hosted as a static site via GitHub Pages.

 ---